alexmavr/pzcc/README.rst

 If neither -f nor -i are specified, the compiler produces an executable ELF file.

-IMPORTANT: Please note that unoptimized programs have troubles handling overflows which may cause segmentation faults at runtime.
+IMPORTANT: Please note that unoptimized LLVM-IR programs have troubles handling overflows which may lead to segmentation faults.

 Example Usage
 -------------

 :code: pzcc -o path/to/source.pzc

-This invocation will create an optimized executable at path/to/source.pzc.out
+An optimized executable is created at path/to/source.pzc.out

 :code: pzcc -io path/to/source.pzc

-The one will produce optimized IR at path/to/source.pzc.imm
+An optimized LLVM-IR is created at path/to/source.pzc.imm

 :code: pzcc -f --llc-flags="-march=x86_64" path/to/source.pzc

-This one will produce 64-bit x86 assembly at path/to/source.pzc.asm
+An unoptimized 64-bit x86 assembly file is created at path/to/source.pzc.asm